 Now that we’re being honest and admitting emotional eating isn’t the solution, the question arises then, how are you suppose to overcome this habit that has been attached to you like a shadow all these years?
 You move forward with what is called a daily MINDFUL EATING practice.
 Mindful eating is quite the opposite of reactive and passive emotional eating.
 It involves slowing down, being in tune with your hunger cues, being observant (without judgement) about what emotions are whizzing around you, and returning back to your senses and listening to your body.
 Mindful eating allows you to choose food that is both pleasing to you AND nourishing to your body by using all your senses to explore, savor, and taste.
 With a commitment to a daily mindful eating practice, mindfulness cultivates the possibility of freeing yourself of reactive, habitual patterns of thinking, to proactive ways of thinking and responding.
 So in this sense, food CAN actually be your solution, not the problem!
 Now isn’t that a sigh of relief?

 Mindful eating can transform food into the solution, as the relationship to food has a new and forgiving space to which to grow and to change-and where all things are possible.
 Shifts in eating habits don’t happen through control and willpower.
 Only by noticing and accepting what’s happening in each moment is it possible for new habits to emerge.
-Below is a valuable visual aid and supportive questions, compliments of mindful eating guru Michelle May of Am I Hungry and author of Eat What You Love, Love What You Eat, to help you understand not just what you eat, but WHY.
+Below is a valuable visual aid and supportive questions to help you understand not just what you eat, but WHY.
 This cycle is used to help eaters build a better daily mindful eating practice, once again allowing food to be the solution, NOT the problem.
 Let’s walk through the cycle together and ask yourself the following questions…

 WHY Do I Eat?